Program DirectorUniversity of Chicago: Department of MedicineInternal Medicine / Pediatrics

 Associate Chief Medical Information Officer, Faculty PreceptorUniversity of Chicago: Department of MedicineInternal Medicine / Pediatrics

-Dr. Sachin D. Shah joined the University of Chicago faculty in 2010 after completing his Medicine-Pediatrics residency at the University of Rochester.
-He is a faculty preceptor at our combined Med-Peds clinic and sees his own patients with the Primary Care Group.
-Dr. Shah is active in resident and medical student education and enjoys working in both the outpatient and inpatient setting.
-His other interests include primary care, medical informatics, and medical humanities.
+Dr. Shah is a faculty preceptor at our combined Med-Peds clinic and sees his own patients with the Primary Care Group.
+Dr. Shah is active in resident and medical student education and enjoys working in both the outpatient and inpatient setting, where he emphasizes patient-centered care, clinical reasoning, and evidence-based practice.

 Associate Director of Med-Peds Research, Faculty PreceptorUniversity of Chicago: Department of MedicineInternal Medicine / Pediatrics